 My husband is a major introvert and the thought of going to any event and having to talk to a bunch of people is about on par with having his fingernails pulled out with pliers.

 I’m not going to force him to come with me, but I’m also not going to miss events I want to go to because I should only go with him.

 While you are a married couple now, you are still two individual people with your own likes, wants and needs.
 That doesn’t change when you get married.

-5 – Marriage Counselling Is For When Your Marriage Is In Trouble
+5 – Marriage Counseling Is For When Your Marriage Is In Trouble

-We learned skills to strengthen our relationship, skills to discuss topics with each other and had someone help us to communicate in ways we hadn’t been able to verbalise ourselves.
+We learned skills to strengthen our relationship, skills to discuss topics with each other and had someone help us to communicate in ways we hadn’t been able to verbalize ourselves.

 So why do we treat our relationships with so much less respect?

 We don’t just magically know how to be in a relationship or know how to have a successful marriage.
 It takes time to learn and skills to learn.

 It is a deliberate and thought-out process, even if you don’t realize it at the time.